 Two-way Engagement

-DRB-HICOM looks forward to hold regular engagement sessions with its vendors in order to achieve compliance to this VCOC and to understand vendors’ concerns.
-Should vendors have difficulties in implementing the principles of the VCOC, DRB-HICOM is willing to work with them towards achieving full compliance.
+DRB-HICOM looks forward to hold regular engagement sessions with its Vendors in order to achieve compliance to this VCOC and to understand Vendors’ concerns.
+Should Vendors have difficulties in implementing the principles of the VCOC, DRB-HICOM is willing to work with the Vendors towards achieving full compliance.

 Self-Monitoring & Self-Assessment

 Suppliers are responsible for self-monitoring their compliance with this VCOC.
-DRB-HICOM may ask the vendor to assess their compliance by answering the on-line VCOC selfassessment questionnaires.
+DRB-HICOM may ask the Vendors to assess their compliance by answering the on-line VCOC self-assessment questionnaires.

 On-Site Audits